Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-wy6pur6OiWQ.md

 # [May 11th, 2021 Livestream](../2021-05-11.md)
 ## Q&A: What are the next Release planned dates?
 https://www.youtube.com/watch?v=wy6pur6OiWQ
-This question was possibly duplicated with a more recent answer: [August 24th, 2021 Livestream Q&A: When will Update 5 be?](./yt-Cuuet0VMc2E.md) [https://www.youtube.com/watch?v=Cuuet0VMc2E](https://www.youtube.com/watch?v=Cuuet0VMc2E)
+This question was possibly duplicated with a more recent answer: [August 31st, 2021 Livestream Q&A: Fall still looking like a reasonable timeline?](./yt-Y7yqhenTqHE.md) [https://www.youtube.com/watch?v=Y7yqhenTqHE](https://www.youtube.com/watch?v=Y7yqhenTqHE)

 ### Topics